Declutter Your Home Before the Holidays:

 - I knew I’d be less attached to the stuff in it.
 I thought if I started with this room and got rid of a large quantity of these, I’d be more ready for my own bedroom!

 If I didn’t know what it was and hadn’t seen it in a year or more I got rid of it.
 Workout/sports equipment nobody knew was there, heavy coats from our days in Tennessee, clothes I wore in tenth grade (not sure how those made it, wishful thinking I guess!).
 I could barely walk in that closet when I started.
 There was so much space cleared that I was able to move my large filing cabinet into the closet and the large suitcase that was shoved under my bed.
-I got 75% of the stuff off the floor from clearing the shelves and it looks so much better now.
+I got 75% of the stuff off the floor from clearing the shelves and it looks so much better now, I wish I could declutter that part of my home over and over again because it felt good!

 The spare bedroom is also my sewing room so I sorted through all of my fabrics and chose what to keep and not.
 I also added a medium basket to the room where I put two workout yoga mats, my yoga wheels, and foam rollers.